ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 ~~~~~~~~~~
 {: #figure-aggremtap-structure title="Multiple-time aggregation packet"}

 {{figure-aggremtap-structure}} shows a multi-time aggregation packet.
 It is used to transmit multiple MIHS units with different timestamps, in one RTP packet.
 Multi-time aggregation can help reduce the number of packets, in environments where some delay is acceptable.
+The default sizes of the TS offset and the MIHS unit length field are 16 bits each.
 The value of the UT field of the payload header is 6.

 ## MIHS Units Transmission Considerations {#mihs-trans}

 The following considerations apply for the streaming of MIHS units over RTP:

-The MIHS format enables variable duration units and uses initialization MIHS units to declare the duration of subsequent non-zero duration MIHS units, as well as the variation of this duration.
+The MIHS format enables variable duration units and uses initialization MIHS units to declare the duration of subsequent non-zero duration MIHS units, as well as the maximum variation of this duration.
 A sender SHOULD set constant or low-variability (e.g., lower than the playout buffer) durations in initialization MIHS units, for RTP streaming.
 This enables the receiver to determine early (e.g., using a timer) when a unit has been lost and make the decoder more robust to RTP packet loss.
 If a sender sends MIHS units with high duration variations, the receiver may need to wait for a long period of time (e.g., the upper bound of the duration variation), to determine if a MIHS unit was lost in transmission.
 Whether this behavior is acceptable or not is application dependent.

 The MIHS format uses silent MIHS units to signal haptic silence.
 A sender MAY decide not to send silent units, to save network resources.
 Since, from a receiver standpoint, a missed MIHS unit may originate from a not-sent silent unit, or a lost packet, a sender MAY send one, or a few, MIHS silent units at the beginning of a haptic silence.
 If a media receiver receives a MIHS silent unit, the receiver SHOULD assume that silence is intended until the reception of a non-silent MIHS unit.
 This can reduce the number of false detections of lost RTP packets by the decoder.

 In some multimedia conference scenarios using an RTP video mixer (e.g., when adding or selecting a new source), it is recommended to use Full Intra Request (FIR) feedback messages with Haptic {{RFC5104}}.
 The purpose of the FIR message is to cause an encoder to send a decoder refresh point at the earliest opportunity.
 In the context of haptics, an appropriate decoder refresh point is an initialization MIHS unit.
 The initialization MIHS unit point enables a decoder to be reset to a known state and be able decode all MIHS units following it.

 # Payload Format Parameters